destrim/DiabetesCalc/README.md

 # PwJSProject
-Project on Programming in Script Languages laboratories.
+Project for Programming in Script Languages laboratories.

 ## Description
 Project goal is to create script in _Python_ that calculates the probability of having diabetes using _Machine Learning_.